Arado Ar 234 Blitz: Landing gear design

 The projected weight for the aircraft was approximately 8 t.
 To reduce weight and maximize internal fuel capacity, Arado did not use retractable landing gear.
 Instead, the aircraft was to take off from a jettisonable tricycle gear-style trolley, and land on three retractable skids, one under the central section of the fuselage and one under each engine nacelle.
-The main skid, beneath the fuselage, was originally intended to fully retract, and was originally shown in a 1942-dated engineering drawing, under the E 370 airframe factory development designation, as intended to be made from a three-sided channel-section component, featuring a set of nine triple-beaded wooden rollers within the channel-section main skid.
-However, this landing gear did not allow aircraft to move independantly after landing, which would have left aircraft scattered over an airfield, unable to taxi off the runway.
+The main skid, beneath the fuselage, was originally intended to retract fully, and was originally shown in a 1942-dated engineering drawing, under the E 370 airframe factory development designation, as intended to be made from a three-sided channel-section component, featuring a set of nine triple-beaded wooden rollers within the channel-section main skid.
+However, this landing gear did not allow aircraft to move independently after landing, which would have left aircraft scattered over an airfield, unable to taxi off the runway.
 Erich Sommer said that landing the skid-equipped prototypes on a wet grass airstrip "was like greased lightning" and "like [landing on] soap", due to the complete lack of braking capability.